clark-2468/clark-2468/README.md

 - 👋 Hi, I’m @clark-2468
-- 👀 I’m interested in
+- 👀 I’m interested in biomedical engineering
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently
-- 📫 How to reach me 3195478226@qq.com
+- 📫 How to reach me

 <!---
 clark-2468/clark-2468 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.